RahafTahayneh/booking-app/README.md

 <p align="center">

   <h2 align="center">Booky</h2>
-  <p align="center">A react-mobx single page responsive application, where buyer can see the details of sellers and book an appointment with the seller.
+  <p align="center">A react-mobx responsive application, where buyer can see the details of sellers and book an appointment with the seller.
 A buyer needs to sign up and login to book/delete/view an appointment And s/he should wait the seller to approve the reservation other wise it will be delete.  </p>
   <p> Also, there is a seller view, where seller will be able to view the reservations, approve or reject them.
 Also s/he will be to add new available slots, view/delete the added ones</p>
   <a href="https://github.com/RahafTahayneh/booking-app">
     <p align="center"> <img src="https://ibb.co/ZT9Wdxj" alt="Booky" width="600" height="400"> </p>